Summer Vegetable Couscous Recipe. Meat and Poultry Variation

 Posted on 23rd of July, 2012 by Lévana

-The following recipe is a lightened version of the classical vegetable couscous, using quick-cooking and fragrant light summer vegetables, like fennel, artichokes, zucchini, tomatoes: perfect for summer!
+The following Vegetable Couscous recipe is a lightened version of the classical vegetable couscous, using quick-cooking and fragrant light summer vegetables, like fennel, artichokes, zucchini, tomatoes: perfect for summer!

-Should you want to make this a meat main course, instructions are at the bottom.
+Should you want to turn this vegetable couscous into a meat main course, instructions are at the bottom.

 3 large leeks, cut across, then in 1 inch segment

 3 large beefsteak tomatoes, or 6 large plum tomatoes, cut in wedges

 2 cups frozen artichoke bottoms (settle for canned), sliced